Deep Learning in Astrophysics: FINAL THOUGHTS

-\paragraph*{For AI-Skeptic Researchers} While neural network-based methods have existed for decades, the advances presented in this review represent genuine progress beyond glorified curve fitting.
-The prevalent ``black box'' critique—that neural networks sacrifice understanding for performance—deserves nuanced consideration.
-The term ``interpretability'' itself, like ``AI,'' lacks precise definition.
+\begin{itemize} \item \textbf{For AI-skeptic researchers:} Although neural network-based methods have existed for decades, the advances presented in this review represent genuine progress beyond glorified curve fitting.
+The prevalent black box critique---that neural networks sacrifice understanding for performance---deserves nuanced consideration.
+The term interpretability itself, like the term AI, lacks precise definition.
 Indeed, as shown in Section~\ref{section:methodological-foundations}, the ability to inject nuanced inductive biases demonstrates that these methods can incorporate astronomical knowledge rather than ignore it.

 Deep learning incorporates modeling decisions through architectural choices, and physics-informed networks directly incorporate conservation laws.
 These architectural choices represent modeling decisions as fundamental as any parametric assumption.
-Ultimately, interpretability often reduces to trust—confidence that methods generalize beyond training domains and remain robust to systematics.
+Ultimately, interpretability often reduces to the confidence that methods generalize beyond training domains and remain robust to systematics.
 Viewed through this lens, many techniques in this review demonstrate meaningful progress toward these goals, backed by increasingly deeper theoretical understanding of neural networks.

-\paragraph*{For AI-Curious Researchers} While this review highlights advances in modern deep learning, these methods complement rather than replace classical approaches.
+\item \textbf{For AI-curious researchers:} Although this review highlights advances in modern deep learning, these methods complement rather than replace classical approaches.
 Linear regression and Gaussian processes remain well-studied tools with fully understood Bayesian properties.
-For many astronomical problems—particularly those with limited data or requiring rigorous uncertainty quantification—these classical methods remain optimal.
-Crucially, while classical Bayesian methods provide tractable posteriors over model parameters, neural networks struggle with this fundamental aspect of uncertainty quantification of the models.
+For many astronomical problems---particularly those with limited data or requiring rigorous uncertainty quantification---these classical methods remain optimal.
+Crucially, though classical methods provide tractable posteriors over model parameters, neural networks struggle with this fundamental aspect of uncertainty quantification of the models.